Calories In, Common Sense Out

 Move More, Eat Less?
 The Lie That Won’t Die

-The Fatal Flaws of Calories In Calories Out and the Metabolism Model That Could Change Everything
+The Fatal Flaws of Calories In Calories Out

-The calorie, as a unit of measurement, has a fascinating history that ties directly into the calories in, calories out (CICO) debate.
-While many assume the calorie has always been the standard for measuring food energy, its adoption in nutrition is relatively recent and shaped by shifts in scientific understanding, industry influence, and public health narratives.
+The calorie, as a unit of measurement, has a fascinating history that ties directly into today’s conversation.
+While many people assume calories have always been the standard way to understand food and metabolism, their adoption is actually a relatively recent development shaped by scientific discovery, public health initiatives, and changing cultural attitudes toward weight and nutrition.

 The Origin of the Calorie